 Recruit and retain competent membership in all units and sections of the band resulting in a nationally acclaimed musical organization.Develop student leadership that will foster loyalty, camaraderie, and longevity among all members of the organization.Instill a sense of following for the Roswell Bands among various stakeholders in the Roswell and local communities.Lead the student body in developing school spirit and support for the school’s athletic teams.Provide a membership network that will promote a sense of family to help ensure student success and satisfaction.Engage graduates in a life-long relationship with music through membership in collegiate and community organizations after graduation.

-Some of you may already know me.
-For the past three football seasons, I have been a part of the RHS Marching Band Pit Crew and drive and manage the Penske truck for summer camp, marching competitions and away football games.
-Professionally, I am the Senior Director of Consumer Insight Solutions with Teradata Corporation where I lead the global practice for delivering and managing Consumer Insight solutions for Teradata.
-On a personal level, I am married to Beth O’Donovan, who more than some you also know.
-I am also the father of three: Kathleen, a junior, is a percussionist in Wind Ensemble and participates in the RHSMB.
-My youngest, Corinne is a 9th grader and a percussionist as well.
+For many, many football seasons, I have been a part of the RHS Marching Band Pit Crew and drive and manage the Penske truck for summer camp, marching competitions and away football games.
+Professionally, I am a Senior Technology Strategy and Delivery Executive where I strive to promote continual growth and technological advancement across a variety of industries.
+On a personal level, I am married to Beth O’Donovan, who more than some of you also know.
+I am also the father of three: Kathleen, class of 2019, is a percussionist in Wind Ensemble and participates in the RHSMB.
+My youngest, Corinne, class of 2021, is a percussionist as well.
 She too participates in the RHSMB.
 Patrick played trumpet for 4 years in the RHS Band and Marching Band.
-He is a 2017 RHS Graduate and is attending LSU in the fall. email@example.com
+He is a 2017 RHS Graduate and is currently attending LSU.

 Vice President, Support Services